 Diversification can take several forms, including:

-- New markets for existing services
+- Identifying new markets for existing services

-- New services for new markets
+- Considering new services for new markets

 Deciding how and when to diversify depends on you having: